4 Hours / 4 CEs

 • Experience Level

-This training is appropriate for licensed and pre-licensed mental health professionals at all experience levels who are involved in the assessment of individuals found in possession of child pornography.
+This training is appropriate for mental health professionals at various stages of experience in forensic assessment related to child pornography offenses.

 • Practice Setting